danfuzz/samizdat/doc/language-guide/03-functions.md

 * `<>` &mdash; Direct yield from closure.
 This yields a value from the closure that this statement appears directly in.
-  Note that yield-of-void is the default if no yield statement is present at all, so the only reason to use `<>` without an expression is in order to be stylisticly unambiguous.

 * `yield /name` &mdash; Yield from named yield point.
 The `name` must match the yield definition name of an enclosing closure.
 (See "Yield Definitions,"